strahinjapopovic/node-gen-readme/README.md

 It is used for generating professional README file by using Inquirer and NPM utilities under Node.js runtime environment.

-## License

-Application is developrd under `MIT License`.
-Please refer to the `MIT License` in the repo [LICENSE](./LICENSE).

 ## Contributing

 Contributors reffer to Question and contact section.

 ## Tests

-Tests are performed by invoking `>_ $ node index.js` commands but before it should be installed packages under section Installation.
+Tests are performed by invoking `$ node index.js` commands but before it should be installed packages under section Installation.

 ## Demonstration

 Demonstration of the application can be visited at [<img src="./app/images/nodejs-ico.png" width="100" alt="GitBash screenshot." />](https://youtu.be/y8kfGvOxd2I)

+## License

+Copyright © 2024, [codeXdeveloper](https://github.com/strahinjapopovic).
+Released under the [MIT License](./LICENSE).

 ## Questions

-Questions about application can be reffered to author's [GitHub Account](https://github.com/strahinjapopovic) or you can contact me directly [Contact Me](mailto:spope.mails@gmail.com).
+Questions about application can be reffered to the author's [GitHub account](https://github.com/strahinjapopovic) or you can [Contact Me](mailto:spope.mails@gmail.com) directly over an email.